-Basis of accounting - The accompanying financial statements are prepared using the accrual method in conformity with generally accepted accounting principles (GAAP) in the United States.
+Basis of accounting - The accompanying financial statements have been prepared using the accrual method in conformity with accounting principles generally accepted (GAAP) in the United States.

-Basis of presentation - The Organization follows the recommendation of Financial Accounting Standards Board's (FASB) Financial Statements of Not-For-Profit Organizations for presentation of its financial statements which require that net assets, support, revenue and gains, expenses and losses be classified as with donor restrictions and without donor restrictions.
+Basis of presentation - The Organization follows the recommendations of Financial Accounting Standards Board's (FASB) Financial Statements of Not-for-Profit Organizations for presentation of its financial statements which require that net assets, support, revenues and gains, expenses and losses be classified as with donor restrictions and without donor restrictions.

-Estimates - The preparation of financial statements in conformity with GAAP requires the Organization to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Accordingly, actual results could differ from those estimates.
+Estimates - The preparation of financial statements in conformity with GAAP principles requires the Organization to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the financial statements, and the reported amounts or revenues and expenses during the reporting period.
+Actual results may differ from those estimates.